-In the past month, Semien has an ADP of 90th overall, the middle of the seventh round.
+Semien currently has an ADP of 83rd overall.
 With price baked in, this may be one of the steepest discounts for an MVP candidate I’ve ever seen.
-The fantasy community may not be ready to fully buy into Semien, but I’ll be happy to grab him in the sixth or seventh round of every draft between now and Opening Day.
+The fantasy community may not be ready to fully buy into Semien, but I’ll be happy to grab him in the seventh or eighth round of every draft between now and Opening Day.

 No. 12: Manny Machado (San Diego Padres)

 In his first year in San Diego, Manny Machado had the worst season of his career.
 Many have pointed to his home-away splits in his years as an Oriole, which is an absolutely fair point, but I think there may be legitimate skill erosion here.
 Machado posted a career-high 19.4% strikeout rate this past year along with the lowest contact (77.4%) he’s had since his 2012 rookie season.
 His expected stats, which were among the best in the league in 2018, regressed across the board last season.
 His xAVG dropped 23 points from .289 to .266, and his xSLG fell 51 points from .517 to just .466.
 While he still impacts the ball very well, it is no longer at an elite rate.
 His hard-hit rate fell from 48% in 2018, to 43.7% in 2019.